WHSAH/estrannaise.js/README.md

 **estrannaise.js is entirely client-side.
 Your data, whether entered, imported, or stashed, remains exclusively within your browser and will never be transmitted to the developer(s) or any third-party.**

 # TODO
-- BUG: units don't appear as placeholder in first row of multidose table
 - Shorten shared url
 - Remember units/days type/menstrual cycle visibility options when stashing/saving/loading
 - Allow to manual set x-axis limits